-- Log event message - Syslog message - Send email - Send SMS message - If no messaging actions are available, create them now.
-See Available Actions (on page 394). - To select any methods, select them one by one in the Available field.
+- Log event message - Syslog message - Send email - Send SMS message - 4.
+If no messaging actions are available, create them now.
+See Available Actions (on page 400). - To select any methods, select them one by one in the Available field.
 To add all available methods, simply click Select All. - b.
-To delete any methods, click a method's X in the Selected field.
+To delete any methods, click a method's in the Selected field.

 To remove all methods, simply click Deselect All. - 5.
 In the 'Available sensors' field, select the desired target's sensor. - a.
-Click the first it is select a target component from the list.
+Click the first to select a target component from the list.

 b.
-Click the second to select the specific sensor for the target fro the list. sm Peripheral Devices 🛊 Temperature 1 💿 💿 6. c.
-Click to add the selected sensor to the Report Sensors list box.
+Click the second to select the specific sensor for the target from the list.

 For example, to monitor the current reading of the Inlet 1, select Inlet 1 from the left field, and then select RMS Current from the right field.

-To report additional sensors simultaneously, repeat the above step to admore sensors.
-To remove any sensor from the 'Report sensors' list box, select it and click .
-To make multiple selections, press Ctrl+click or Shift+click to highlight multiple ones. dd Report sensors Peripheral Devices - Temperature 1 Peripheral Devices - Temperature 2 Peripheral Devices - Relative Humidity 1 Available sensors Peripheral Devices On/Off 1 7.
-To immediately send out the sensor report, click Send Report Now.
-Tip. : When intending to send a sensor report using custom messages, use the ,
+- 6. To report additional sensors simultaneously, repeat the above step to add more sensors. - To remove any sensor from the 'Report sensors' list box, select it and click box.

+.
+To make multiple selections, press Ctrl+click or Shift+click to highlight multiple ones.

+7. To immediately send out the sensor report, click Send Report Now.

 Tip: When intending to send a sensor report using custom messages, use the placeholder [SENSORREPORT] to report sensor readings.
-See Placeholders for Custom Messages (on page 425).
+See Placeholders for Custom Messages (on page 431).